| Title: | Compute Global Sensitivity Analysis Indices Using Optimal Transport |

 to the bootstrap replicas.

-: input and output data provided as arguments of the function.
+x, y: input and output data provided as arguments of the function.

-: a list of matrices containing the values of the inner
+inner_statistic: a list of matrices containing the values of the inner

-, each matrix has three rows containing the
+statistics for the partitions defined by partitions.
+If method = wasserstein-bures, each matrix has three rows containing the

 Wasserstein-Bures indices, the Advective, and the Diffusive components.

-: a matrix containing the partitions built to calculate the
+partitions: a matrix containing the partitions built to calculate the

 sensitivity indices.
 Each column contains the partition associated to the

-same column in x
+same column in x.

-, the object contains also:
+If boot = TRUE, the object contains also:

-with first column the input, second and third
+indices_ci: a data.frame with first column the input, second and third

 columns the lower and upper bound of the confidence interval.

-: a list of matrices.
+inner_statistic_ci: a list of matrices.
 Each element of the list contains

 the lower and upper confidence bounds for the partition defined by the row.

-: a list containing the lower and upper bounds of the confidence
+bound_ci: a list containing the lower and upper bounds of the confidence

 intervals of the separation measure bound.

-: type of confidence interval and confidence level, provided
+type, conf: type of confidence interval and confidence level, provided

 as arguments.

-x <- rnorm(1000) y <- 10 * x ot_indices_1d(data.frame(x), y, 30)
+x <- rnorm(1000) y <- 10 * x ot_indices_1d(data.frame(x), y, 10)x <- rnorm(1000) y <- 10 * x ot_indices_1d(data.frame(x), y, 10)

-Evaluate sensitivity maps using Optimal Transport indices
+Estimate sensitivity maps using optimal transport indices

-ot_indices_smap(x, y, M)
+ot_indices_smap(x, y, M)ot_indices_smap(x, y, M)

 x |